A Complete Idiot's Guide to Cuba

 Airports in Cuba

-Here we will not talk about taxi prices as we have already done this, we just need to add that from the city to the airport is usually less expensive than from the airport to the city.
+Here, we will not talk about taxi prices as we have already done this, we just need to add that from the city to the airport is usually less expensive than from the airport to the city.
 Sometimes it is the same price, this depends on the situation and the taxi driver.
-The fact is that taxi drivers who pick up people at the airport have a special permit for that and some of them charge for it.
+The fact is that taxi drivers who pick up people at the airport have a special permit for that and some of them charge for this.
 Whereas anyone can go from the city to the airport, drop someone off and then leave.
 Much easier.
 In Santiago of Cuba the prices are similar.
-The situation in Varadero is a little different because normally tourists already have the transfer included in their travel package.
+The situation in Varadero is a little different because, normally, tourists already have the transfer included in their travel package.
 But despite its 10 km, taxi prices in Varadero are higher than in other locations.
 The airport departure tax is no longer paid, but it is always good to leave with some money.
 When leaving Cuba, don't expect to change your residual pesos cubanos at the airport, this service does not exist.

 IV.
 Precautions